Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 This format is how most herbal formularies offer the preparation method.

 Once you have the ratio, you are all set to start your batch.
 Below are some very simplified instructions for beginning a batch of a single plant extract (tincture) that will either be used as a ‘simple’ or eventually combined with other tinctures and sometimes a sweetener and some water or tea to create a bitters blend (or other herbal formula).

-We go quite in depth into herbal medicine making and the virtues and uses of herbs in our Bioregional Herbalism Course.
-If you enjoyed this post, please check that out and sign up for our newsletter to get first notice of when we open enrollment for next year!
+We go quite in depth into herbal medicine making and the virtues and uses of herbs in the Greenspell Herbalism Intensive.
+If you enjoyed this post, please check out the intensive and sign up for the waitlist!

 Comments will be approved before showing up.